-Factors which may indicate that behaviour is abusive include (a) where it is repeated over time and/or where the perpetrator intended to cause serious harm; (b) where there is an element of coercion or pre-planning; Amended and Approved by Governors October 2023 and (c) where there is an imbalance of power, for example, as a result of age, size, social status or wealth.
+Factors which may indicate that behaviour is abusive include (a) where it is repeated over time and/or where the perpetrator intended to cause serious harm; (b) where there is an element of coercion or pre-planning; and (c) where there is an imbalance of power, for example, as a result of age, size, social status or wealth.
 This list is not exhaustive, and staff should always use their professional judgment and discuss any concerns with the DSL.
 The DSL will decide how each allegation of child-on-child abuse will be recorded, investigated and dealt with according to the particular case.
 It is recognised that victims should be given as much control as is reasonably possible over decisions regarding how the investigation will proceed.